 Designers and specifiers have the opportunity to review (free-of-charge!) the performance of 4,351 DIFFERENT TANK-TYPE toilet fixture models, all of which have been tested at independent laboratories.
 In addition, 573 different MaP-tested flushometer combinations for commercial applications are listed.

 With our MaP program, you can search with the following choices:

 …and it’s FREE!

 Since its development and release in 2003, MaP has been a major driving force in the improvement of toilet flush performance in North America.
-In 2003, the average MaP score of all tested toilets was about 350 grams (12 ounces), while by 2012, the average score had more than doubled to 800 grams (about 28 ounces).
-The competitive pressure to improve fixture performance from the unacceptable levels of the early 1990s, together with MaP as a vehicle to measure performance, has resulted in many hundreds of very high-performance 21st century models, for which the manufacturers must be given great credit!
+In 2003, the average MaP score of all tested toilets was about 336 grams (12 ounces), while by 2017, the average score had more than doubled to 882 grams (about 31 ounces)!
+The competitive pressure to improve fixture performance from the unacceptable levels of the early 1990s, together with MaP as a vehicle to measure performance, resulted in many hundreds of very high-performance 21st century models, for which the manufacturers must be given great credit!
 For more information about MaP, click here.

 For information of Flushometer testing and reporting, click here.

 Remember, though, MaP is a VOLUNTARY testing program.
 Manufacturers may choose to participate, but are under no compulsion to do so.
 Therefore, not all toilet models found in the marketplace (at the wholesalers, distributors, retail outlets, plumbing supply houses) will have been MaP tested.
-But, since 2003, over 3,400 different toilet models have been tested, 2,900 of which are reported in the two public databases on this website!
+But, since 2003, over 5,500 different toilet models have been tested, about 5,000 of which are reported in the several public databases (tank-type and flushometer valve) on this website!

 To learn what manufacturers must do to participate in MaP and submit their toilet models for testing, go here.